Asheville, North Carolina: In popular culture

 Author Thomas Wolfe (d.
 1938) was born and grew up here, writing about the city; he and O. Henry (d.1910) are buried in Riverside Cemetery.
 Other authors with Asheville ties include Charles Frazier (Cold Mountain), Chicago poet Carl Sandburg (d.1967 in his home in Flat Rock), and F. Scott Fitzgerald (who wrote while staying at the Grove Park Inn).

 Thomas Wolfe's debut novel Look Homeward, Angel (1929) is set largely in Asheville and features a protagonist recognizably similar to the author; the town is named Altamont in the book.

 The 2008 film Anywhere, U.S.A. was locally produced, and won a Special Jury Prize for Spirit of Independence at the 2008 Sundance Film Festival.
 The character Harrison Shepherd, the narrator and protagonist of Barbara Kingsolver's 2009 novel The Lacuna, lived in Asheville.
 Asheville is featured as a location in the 2009 novel One Second After by William R. Forstchen (an area resident).

-The 2012 film The Hunger Games was filmed near Asheville.
-The 2017 film Three Billboards Outside Ebbing, Missouri was shot in the Asheville area.
+The 2012 film The Hunger Games was filmed near Asheville, as was the 2017 film Three Billboards Outside Ebbing, Missouri.
 The North Carolina tourism board has developed a guide for visitors interested in sites used in the film.

+In 2025, the musician Glaive released a song named after Asheville as the lead single for his third studio album, Y'all.